Multi-relational Network Autoregression Model with Latent Group Structures: Concluding Remarks

 \section{Concluding Remarks}

 In this work, we introduce a novel Group Tensor Network Autoregression (GTNAR) model designed for time series data indexed by multi-relational networks.
-By leveraging network structures on each dimension, our model establishes a unique framework for analyzing tensor-valued time series data.
+By leveraging network structures on each dimension, GTNAR establishes a unique framework for analyzing tensor-valued time series data.
 This model presents a valuable tool for analyzing data collected in complex network environments, shedding light on various network effects.
+From a modeling perspective, several intriguing future topics emerge.
+It would be interesting to consider the high-dimensional covariates in this framework.
 Furthermore, it is worth exploring models that consider multiple network effects in a multiplicative form, as investigated by \cite{chen2021autoregressive}.
-Besides, introducing a hidden factor structure into the GTNAR model can potentially offer more insights into the high-dimensional data, capturing more underlying information within the tensor-valued time series, and thus will be an interesting future research topic.
-Lastly, it is also important to further investigate how to model categorical responses in our modelling framework.
+Besides, introducing a hidden factor structure into the GTNAR model can potentially offer more insights into high-dimensional data, capturing more underlying information within the tensor-valued time series, and thus represents an interesting future research topic.
+Lastly, it is also important to further investigate how to model categorical responses in our modeling framework.
+From the theoretical perspective, although the convergence rate established in Theorem \ref{thm:pseudo_dist} is typical in existing research, how to obtain a minimax rate needs further investigation.